-- Introductory course: EDUC 201 - Foundation courses: EDUC 202 or EDUC 203, EDUC 204, EDUC 205, EDUC 208(.5), EDUC 301, EDUC 310C
+- Introductory course: EDUC 201

+- Foundation courses: EDUC 202 or EDUC 203, EDUC 204, EDUC 205, EDUC 208(.5), EDUC 301

+- EDUC 330

+- An additional 5 credits from Department offerings which match the student's career/post baccalaureate ambitions.
+Appropriate substitutions of coursework from other disciplines will be considered.

+Requirements for the minor

+5 credits as follows: